 There is more to audio then just listening to music and podcasts on your headphones or speakers.
 Good audio can be a handy tool whether you’re recording video, taking notes in class, or making sure that you don’t miss anything important during an interview.
 Whatever your intended use case, it’s always a good idea to keep a voice recorder at the ready just in case.
 These are some of the best voice recorders available right now.

-Editor’s note: this post was updated on March 25th, 2020 to include new information and reflect changes in pricing.
+Editor’s note: this post was updated on March 25th, 2020 to reflect changes in pricing.

 Most people should go with the Zoom H1n